rkronen/Brook90_R/README.md

     + initial.txt
     + location.txt
     + soil.txt
-* if you are not using the example, change the names of your input data (meteoFile, precFile,...) and check the form of your data
+* if you are not using the example data, change the names of your input data (meteoFile, precFile,...) and check the form of your data

 After all changes are done MainProg.R can be started by "Run from source".